JGCRI/gcam-doc/index.md

 representations of its constituent components.
 On the other hand, IA model components aim to provide a faithful representation of the best current scientific understanding of underlying behavior.

-In general IAMs can be divided into two categories: high-resolution and highly aggregated.
-GCAM is a higher resolution model which, by including economic and Earth system components, focuses on understanding physical and economic details of human and Earth system interactions.
-A second type of IAM is more highly aggregated and focused on the conduct of global, century-scale, cost-benefit analysis (examples include DICE, FUND, and PAGE).
-GCAM does not contain the components necessary to conduct cost-benefit analysis.

 Models such as GCAM do not provide predictions of the future.
 They are used to provide conditional "forecasts" of the